svatusak1/maturitni_prace/language_README.md

     int - 16 bits -> −32767, +32767
     string - space allocated according to the length - immutable str car = "audi"

 {
-right now cannot actualy be used for anything more or less :)
+    call len() is used to get the length of a string call print() is used to print someting
 }

-{
-    capacity() is used to determine the length of a list len() is used to get number of elements in list and the length of a string }

 global variables can't be acceced in functions (strings can be acceced anywhere)